 Think about the things in your life that are time suckers.
-Scrolling through social media, checking your emails, and texting are a few examples.
+These can include scrolling through social media, checking your emails, and texting as a few examples.

-Limit these activities to 30 minutes each day to give yourself enough time to get the work done that you need to do, and have time left over to spend with your family.
+Limiting these activities to 30 minutes each day to give yourself enough time to get the work done that you need to do, and have time left over to spend with your loved ones.

-Don't work past working hours.
-With the Parkinson's Law in mind, create time boundaries and deadlines that prevent you from having the time during the day to sit around and think about doing things.
+Do not work past your working hours.
+With Parkinson's Law in mind, create time boundaries and deadlines that prevent you from having the time during the day to sit around and think about doing things.

-Using Parkinson's Law is important because it will prevent you from wasting time or making tasks more complicated than they have to be.
+Using Parkinson's Law will prevent you from wasting time or making tasks more complicated than they have to be.